Custom UI

 id="variable_value_button"

-label="Variable value button using"
+label="Variable value using buttons"

 description="Set the value that you want to send using buttons"